Back to series

 If something is unclear, just make a reasonable assumption and continue.
 We can fix it later.

-It does not look wrong.
-It gives the agent intent, stack preferences, some features, and permission to make assumptions.
+Nothing here looks obviously wrong.
+It gives intent, stack preferences, a few features, and permission to continue when details are missing.

-But that last part is where the issue starts: "make a reasonable assumption and continue."
+The risky part is this sentence: "make a reasonable assumption and continue."

 Reasonable according to what?